No Dogs Available

 What are “Dogs Like Lucky?”

 “Dogs Like Lucky” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Hey there!
 My name is Lucky and I am a 14 yr old rescue.
 I am so sweet and playful, and get along very well with all people and other dogs.
 My favorite things are a good belly rub, and playing in the back yard with my doggy siblings and friends.
 I always want to be with my people and will follow them from room to room.
 In my older years I am having issues with my teeth and kidneys, but other than that am doing great!
 I am an extremely happy go lucky pup who is very loved and spoiled!”